 ESG reporting standards and guidelines differ.
 Even when companies report on the same topics, the data they report may not be comparable.
 Without the ability to compare ESG performance, investors find it difficult to meaningfully integrate ESG data into investment decisions.

 One of the key challenges that organisations operating in the green bonds space in emerging markets face is the capacity to manage E&S risks.
 How can this lack of capacity be overcome?
 What can governments, financial institutions, and companies do?

-Indeed, there is often a capacity issue, at times it is just a market perception, for emerging markets bond issuers to disclose and manage E&S risks in a way which meets mainstream investors requirements.
+Indeed, there is often a capacity issue, at times it is just a market perception, for emerging markets bond issuers to disclose and manage E&S risks in a way that meets mainstream investors’ requirements.
 To address these constraints, IFC is undertaking the following holistic solutions to advance emerging market environmental, social and governance (ESG) data:

 IFC is also exploring ways to use artificial intelligence and machine learning to support ESG data collection and analysis.
 There are opportunities to complement IFC’s work with ESG data providers to expand coverage of emerging market issuers and widen real-time information collection.
 Possible areas for development include encouraging AI-ESG data providers to use existing platforms to analyse data from emerging markets through the lens of IFC’s ESG Performance Indicators.